MathHubInfo/Legacy-localmh-docker/README.md

 ### Requirements

-The wrapper script depends only on bash, git and docker.
+The wrapper script depends only on bash, git and docker 1.7+.
 If you want to use the localmh_docker script properly you will need some knowledge on how to set up environment variables, how to make them permanent and what your $PATH is.

+### Docker requirements
+* You need docker 1.7+ or the script will not work.
+* You need to be able to run docker without the use of sudo, as the script will not work as root.

 ### Installing docker